iga-g/portfolio/README.md

 ## Project status

 Completed and responsive.
-Some visual effect have some problems on Safari browser.
+Some visual effects have some problems on Safari browser.
 I try to manage this.